cheenow/cheenow/README.md

 ## What I Do Best

-- **Marketing & Business Development:** Creating and executing strategies based on customer and market insights.
+- **Marketing & Business Development:**
+I develop and implement strategies that are based on a deep understanding of customer needs and market trends.
+By analyzing the competitive landscape and consumer behavior, I identify opportunities for growth and create campaigns that drive meaningful results.

-- **Data-Driven Growth:** Turning analytics into clear actions that boost sales and performance.
+- **Data-Driven Growth:**
+I use data and analytics to make informed decisions that improve business performance.
+By turning numbers into actionable insights, I help increase sales, optimize processes, and enhance overall efficiency.

-- **Team Collaboration:** Working closely with cross-functional teams to reach goals efficiently.
+- **Team Collaboration:**
+I work closely with colleagues across different teams, fostering strong communication and cooperation.
+By aligning efforts and sharing expertise, I help achieve company goals faster and more effectively.Creating and executing strategies based on customer and market insights.

 ---